-Whether it is a large or a small association, every community's board of directors has a lot to think about - most of which requires that somebody, somewhere take action.
+No matter what kind of association you're working with--large or small, homeowners or condo--every community's board of directors has a lot to think about - most of which requires that somebody, somewhere take action.
 And yet, in spite of us all purporting to hate long meetings and wasted time, many boards tend to repeat the same topics month after month, without much actually being DONE about it in the time between (unless the management company does it.)

 Andrea Meyer-Smith, PCAM recounts one story in which the board of directors completely dropped the ball: